How To Fix Shoulder Pain – In this Pain Series article we will give you an idea of what causes shoulder pain, and how to fix shoulder pain.

 - Prevent future pain

-This article of the pain series discusses The Runner’s Knee Protocol and how to fix knee pain.
+This article of the pain series discusses The Shoulder Pain Protocol and how to fix shoulder pain.

 Introduction – How to fix shoulder pain